Memphis, Tennessee: Politics: The Crump Machine

+City government

-From the 1910s to the 1950s, Memphis was a place of machine politics under the direction of E. H. "Boss" Crump.
-He gained a state law in 1911 to establish a small commission to manage the city.
+Crump secured a state law in 1911 to establish a small commission to manage the city.
 The city retained a form of commission government until 1967 and patronage flourished under Crump.
-Per the publisher's summary of L.B.
-Wrenn's study of the period, "This centralization of political power in a small commission aided the efficient transaction of municipal business, but the public policies that resulted from it tended to benefit upper-class Memphians while neglecting the less affluent residents and neighborhoods."
 The city installed a revolutionary sewer system and upgraded sanitation and drainage to prevent another epidemic.
 Pure water from an artesian well was discovered in the 1880s, securing the city's water supply.
-The commissioners developed an extensive network of parks and public works as part of the national City Beautiful movement, but did not encourage heavy industry, which might have provided substantial employment for the working-class population.
-The lack of representation in city government resulted in the poor and minorities being underrepresented.
-The majority controlled the election of all the at-large positions.
+The commissioners developed an extensive network of parks and public works as part of the national City Beautiful movement.
+Lynette Wrenn concludes the new system handled business efficiently.
+However, it tended toward policies that benefited the city's wealthier residents while sometimes overlooking the needs of its less affluent neighborhoods.

+Since 1950

 Memphis did not become a home rule city until 1963, although the state legislature had amended the constitution in 1953 to provide home rule for cities and counties.
 Before that, the city had to get state bills approved in order to change its charter and other policies and programs.
 Since 1963, it can change the charter by popular approval of the electorate.

 During the 1960s, the city was at the center of the Civil Rights Movement, as its large African-American population had been affected by state segregation practices and disenfranchisement in the early 20th century.
 African-American residents drew from the civil rights movement to improve their lives.
 In 1968, the Memphis sanitation strike began for living wages and better working conditions; the workers were overwhelmingly African American.
 They marched to gain public awareness and support for their plight: the danger of their work, and the struggles to support families with their low pay.
 Their drive for better pay had been met with resistance by the city government.

 Martin Luther King Jr. of the Southern Christian Leadership Conference, known for his leadership in the non-violent movement, came to lend his support to the workers' cause.
 King stayed at the Lorraine Motel in the city, and was assassinated by James Earl Ray on April 4, 1968, the day after giving his I've Been to the Mountaintop speech at the Mason Temple.

 After learning of King's murder, many African Americans in the city rioted, looting and destroying businesses and other facilities, some by arson.
 The governor ordered Tennessee National Guardsmen into the city within hours, where small, roving bands of rioters continued to be active.
 Fearing the violence, more of the middle-class began to leave the city for the suburbs.